riahcul/riahcul.github.io/index.md

 Hello!
 My name is Mariah, a junior at Duke University studying Biology and Computer Science.
 Currently, I am focused on computational biology and biomedical engineering research.

 When I'm not in class, I love solving puzzles, singing, and creating as much as I can!
+This is a [test](https://play2048.co/)